 The Weather -Skiing is a weather dependent sport, and The Alps create a dramatic environment of every changing conditions.
 You can have blinding snow, or scorching sun, wind or rain, perhaps all in one day.
 Much of the skiing is above tree line, so visibility can be a white out with fog or snow.
 Some years the Alps are blessed with bountiful snow, with huge snowbanks, or there can be snow draught years, where ski resorts with snowmaking survive, but others are extremely limited in their operation.

 The Terrain – In the US, ski resort mountains were carefully selected for their northern exposure and natural contours inherent to skiing.
 Ski industry leaders developed the mountains with the best slopes and aspects, then cut the trails.
-Take Vail for an example where they designed the mountain and the resort village followed to accommodate the skiers.
-In some cases, the resulting resort village in the US came out charming, others, not so much.
-In the Alps, they had summer tourist towns and villages that existed for hiking and summer activities long before the ski terrain.
-The towns then placed ski lifts up the nearest mountains, sometimes regardless of the viability or fall line of the ski terrain.
-Then they started connecting lifts to neighboring village with long cable cars or steep t bars – whatever worked.
-So the terrain is vast, spread out, sometimes huge, not always ideal or convenient, with long traverses (hence snowboarding is less popular in Europe) and crazy lifts spanning deep steep valleys.
-And there are cliffs, big cliffs, venture “off piste” and you are on your own.
+Take Vail for an example where they designed the mountain and the resort village simultaneously to accommodate the skiers.
+In some cases, the resulting resort villages in the US came out charming, others, not so much.
+In the Alps, they had summer tourist towns and villages for hiking and summer escapes long before ski terrain and lifts.
+Alps towns then placed ski lifts up the nearest mountains, sometimes regardless of the viability or fall line of the ski terrain.
+Then they started connecting neighboring village with long cable cars or steep T-bars – whatever worked.
+So the terrain is vast, spread out, sometimes huge, not always ideal, with long traverses (hence snowboarding is less popular in Europe) and crazy lifts spanning deep steep valleys.
+And there are cliffs, big cliffs, if you venture “off piste” – you are on your own.
 There is rarely, if ever, a “danger cliffs” sign.
 Hire a Guide to safely explore off-piste and truly maximize your time on skis – it’s worth it!

 Reservations for lunch – Dining in the Alps is a pastime, and the most reputed huts and chalet reserve their lunch tables in the advance.
 Mind you, its more than a cafeteria tray, burger and cold fries.
 So scout at the best lunch huts, most trail maps have a whole section on mountain restaurants, and call ahead for your spot.
 Lunch menus average about $20 per person, so bring your wallet too, and don’t be in a rush if you want to take part in this authentic alpine experience.

-Lift Queues – Lift lines in The Alps are a bit chaotic, compared to the US and Canada with our controlled corrals and lift attendants.
+Lift Queues – Lift lines in The Alps can be chaotic, with no controlled corrals or lift attendants.
 You are frequently riding high capacity trams, 100-150 passengers, with a crush to get in, or six to eight passenger high speed chairs with little order as you enter the lift terminal.
-European lift attendants don’t bother to pair people up or manage the liftlines, they do manage time for their cigarettes however, even while loading chair or dispensing T-Bars.
+European lift attendants don’t bother to pair people up or manage the lift lines, they do manage time for their cigarettes however, even while loading chairs or dispensing T-Bars.